 How many pictures will we receive?

 It depends on a few things.
 Start time is the most obvious.
 If you're at one venue all day including prep then I'll have no travelling to do within the day and can shoot non-stop.
 If you have multiple venues there will be travelling time between each one and that takes out some of the photography time.
 It's usually 400-600.

 Definitely not.
 You've paid for the pictures and they are yours to share with friends and family, post on social media and print for personal use.

 What equipment do you use and what happens if your camera breaks?

 I'm a professional photographer and as such I use all professional equipment.
-I bring three professional cameras, spare lenses and more memory cards and fully charged batteries than I could possibly use in a day.
+I bring back-ups for everything and more memory cards and fully charged batteries than I could possibly use in a day.
 My camera bags holds around £20,000 worth of gear.

 Do you use a flash?

-No. Documentary photography works best when you can quietly get on with taking pictures without anyone noticing.
+Not unless I have to.
+Documentary photography works best when you can quietly get on with taking pictures without anyone noticing.
 People don't want to be distracted by a flash going off constantly.
-The only time I use a flash is for the first dance and general dance floor shots at the end of the night.
-I may have to use a flash if your venue is dimly lit during the evening reception, but I really hope to not use it away from the dance floor.
+The only time I use a flash is for the first dance and general dance floor shots during you evening party.
+I may have to use a flash if your venue is dimly lit during the evening reception or speeches, but I really hope to not use it away from the dance floor.

 Do you require us to sign a contract?

 Yes, we'll both sign a contract.
-It's a standard wedding contract which I have taken from The Society of Wedding Portrait Photographers, of which I am a member.
+It's a standard wedding contract which I have taken from The Society of Wedding Portrait Photographers.

 What if you are ill or late?